wachin/wps-office-all-mui-win-language/src/PlayOnLinux's virtual drives/Where is the files under PlayOnLinux.md

 **CONTENT**

 # MUI (Multilanguage User Interface)
-The content was downloaded from WPS Office 11.2.0.9255 Windows version, for use in WPS Office Linux 2019
+The content was downloaded from WPS Office 11.2.0.9255 Windows version from the PlayOnLinux installation, for use in WPS Office Linux 2019

 ```
 zh_CN    Chinese (China)